Takagi type functions and dynamical systems: the smoothness of the SBR measure and the existence and smoothness of local time: Introduction

 The paper is organized along these lines of reasoning in the following way.
 In Section 2, repeating \cite{baranski02}, \cite{hunt1998} or \cite{keller17-Publication-of-2015}, we explain the interpretation of our Takagi-type curve in terms of dynamical systems based on the baker transform.
-In Section 3, we describe the measures related to the SBR measure, deduce telescoping relationships between them, and representation formulas for $S(\xi,\cdot)-S(\eta,\cdot)$ using the jump times $\tau_n, n\in\N$ outlined above.
-In Section \ref{s:smoothness_SBR}, we treat the absolute continuity of the SBR measure.
-In the short Subsection \ref{ss:transversality} we establish transversality on suitable ranges of $\kappa$ resp. $\gamma.$ This provides the basis for the proof of absolute continuity of the SBR measure in Subsection \ref{ss:abs_continuity}, after the relationship between measures related to the SBR measure and their macroscopic versions have been clarified in Section \ref{ss:rho_rhohat}.
-Dually, in Section \ref{s:existence_localtime}, we deal with measures related to the occupation measure of $H$, and use a Fourier analytic criterion to show absolute continuity of the occupation measure of $H = \cT-\int_0^\cdot S(\xi,z) \dz$.
+In Section 3, we describe the measures related to the SBR measure, deduce telescoping relationships between them, and representation formulas for $S(\xi,\cdot)$ using the jump times $\tau_n, n\in\N$ for the dyadic components of $\xi$ from 0 to 1.
+In Section \ref{s:smoothness_SBR}, we just give a brief summary of the long history of research on the smoothness of Bernoulli convolutions.
+Dually, in the long Section \ref{s:existence_localtime}, we investigate smoothness of the occupation measure of $H$ and $\cT.$ We start by deriving a representation of $H(\cdot,x)$ by means of Rademacher integrals in the first and second chaos, along the jump times $\sigma_n, n\in\N$ of the dyadic components of $x$.
+In subsection \ref{ss:moments} we compute mixed moments of integrals in the first and second Rademacher chaos, using the rules of the Rademacher version of Malliavin's calculus.
+These results are used in Subsection \ref{ss:fouriertransform} to deduce closed formulas for the Fourier transform of the essential parts of the occupation measure.
+In Subsection \ref{ss:wintnercases} we finally prove that these Fourier transforms are square integrable in the cases $\gamma = 2^{-\frac{1}{m}}, m\ge2,$ and consequently smooth local times exist.